Hruodland/sap_ase16_systemd/README.md

 ## Purpose:
-Few scripts for a systemd service type unit for  SAS (Sybase) ASE 16 database server and replication server on a single linux instance.
+Few scripts for a systemd service type unit and rotate logs  for  SAS (Sybase) ASE 16 database server and replication server on a single linux instance.
+This automates starting, stopping and log cleanup.

 Use it as an example to clone/fork/copy/split/modify your own.